Famana-Universalis-Team/FamanaUniversalis/README.md

 1. Go to the Tags section of the Github, and choose the selected version.
 Please note that Betas before indev-beta 1.2.3 are inaccessible as that was when the git was made.
 2. Select your release, and download.
 3. Put file contents into `Steam/steamapps/workshop/content/236850`, or wherever you're keeping your mod files.

+## Support Development

+Like the work we do?
+Support us at https://ko-fi.com/famanauniversalis